ananddpatel/notes/angular/angular.md

   ngOnInit() {this.sliced = this.list.slice(0, this.limit);}
   onClick() {
-    this.sliced = !this.expanded ? this.sliced = this.list : this.sliced = this.list.slice(0, this.limit);
+    this.sliced = !this.expanded ? this.list : this.list.slice(0, this.limit);
     this.expanded = !this.expanded;
   }
 }